Spectral transfer morphisms for unipotent affine Hecke algebras: The spectral transfer category of unipotent Hecke algebras

 In the above arguments two important aspects of cuspidal residual points played a role.
 The first is that they can be defined by the property that the associated residue degree $\mu^{IM,(\{r\})}(r)$ has the same $q$-rational factor as that of the formal degree of a cuspidal unipotent representation of some inner form of $G$.
-The second is that a cuspidal residual point $r_Q$ of a semisimple quotient Hecke algebra $\mc{H}_Q$ of $\mc{H}^{IM}$ (where cuspidal means now that there exists a Levi subgroup $M^u$ of an inner form $G^u$ of $G$ which carries a cuspidal unipotent representation $\sigma^u$ and which is isomorphic to an inner form of $G_Q$, such that the $q$-rational factor of the formal degree of $\sigma^u$ is equal to the that of the residue of $\mu^{IM}_Q$ at $r_Q$) is always the restriction of a STM $\mc{H}^{u,\tilde{s},e}\leadsto\mc{H}^{IM}$, for any inclusion of $(\mc{R}_Q,m_Q)$ as a standard parabolic subsystem of the based root datum $(\mc{R},m)$ (with parameter funtion) of $\mc{H}^{IM}(G)=\mc{H}(\mc{R},m)$.
-A priori the second property seems much more restrictive (except for the "final" exceptional groups $\textup{E}_8$, $\textup{F}_4$ and $\textup{G}_2$), but miraculously these properties lead to the same notion of cuspidality.
-The essential uniqueness part of Theorem \ref{thm:unique} to the rank $0$ (or cuspidal) case in this way.
+The second is that a cuspidal residual point $r_Q$ of a semisimple quotient Hecke algebra $\mc{H}_Q$ of $\mc{H}^{IM}$ (where cuspidal means now that there exists a Levi subgroup $M^u$ of an inner form $G^u$ of $G$ which carries a cuspidal unipotent representation $\sigma^u$ and which is isomorphic to an inner form of $G_Q$, such that the $q$-rational factor of the formal degree of $\sigma^u$ is equal to the that of the residue of $\mu^{IM}_Q$ at $r_Q$) is always the restriction of an STM $\mc{H}^{u,\tilde{s},e}\leadsto\mc{H}^{IM}$, for any inclusion of $(\mc{R}_Q,m_Q)$ as a standard parabolic subsystem of the based root datum $(\mc{R},m)$ (with parameter funtion) of $\mc{H}^{IM}(G)=\mc{H}(\mc{R},m)$.
+A priori the second property seems much more restrictive (except for the ``final" exceptional groups $\textup{E}_8$, $\textup{F}_4$ and $\textup{G}_2$), but miraculously these properties lead to the same notion of cuspidality.
+The essential uniqueness part of Theorem \ref{thm:unique} reduces to the rank $0$ (or cuspidal) case in this way.
+The cuspidal case is done by direct inspection for the exceptional groups (most of the required results are in \cite{Re0}, \cite{Re}, \cite{HOH}).
+For the classical groupes, the cuspidal case is treated in \cite{FO}.

-Of course the arguments so far are only heuristic, but they tell us precisely where we should expect STMs, how these should be defined, and what is necessary to check in order to prove that they really are STMs (thus providing a proof of Theorem \ref{thm:unique}).
+Of course the arguments above are only heuristic, but they tell us precisely where we should expect STMs, how these should be defined by induction from cuspidal ones, and what is necessary to check in order to prove that these maps really are STMs (thus providing a proof of Theorem \ref{thm:unique}). \emph{In the remainder of this paper we will prove that indeed, any unipotent cuspidal pair $(\mathbb{P}^u,\sigma)$ of an inner form $G^u$ gives rise in this way to an essentially unique STM $\mc{H}^{u,\tilde{s},e}\leadsto\mc{H}^{IM}$}, thereby proving Theorem \ref{thm:unique} in full generality.